MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 Named for the massive [tropical rainforest](rifenmist-peninsula) that covers nearly two-thirds of the region, the Rifenmist Peninsula holds much more than its namesake.
 To the north of the jungle lies the rolling plains of the [Mornset Countryside](mornset-countryside), a wide-open buffer between the temperate [Verdant Expanse](verdant-expanse) and the tropical [Rifenmist Jungle](rifenmist-jungle).

 To the south of the [jungle](rifenmist-jungle), the land rises steadily until it reaches the dry and rocky [Beynsfal Plateau](beynsfal-plateau).
-A harsh, unforgiving land, the plateau is home to equally harsh and militaristic city-states of the hobgoblin empire, the Iron Authority.
+As if the harsh, unforgiving landsape were not enough, the plateau is home to the militaristic city-states of the hobgoblin empire, the Iron Authority.

 ##### Climate
 The Rifenmist Peninsula is a complex region with multiple climates.
 The [jungle](rifenmist-jungle) is a **tropical rainforest (Af)** that is hot, humid and has an over-abundance of rain year-round.
 In the north, the [Mornset Countryside](mornset-countryside) is a **tropical savanna (As)** with moderately cooler temperatures and significantly less rainfall in the summer months.
-While to the south, the [Beynsfal Plateau](beynsfal-plateau) has a **hot-summer mediterranean (Csa)** that is hotter and drier than the rest of the region.
+While to the south, the [Beynsfal Plateau](beynsfal-plateau) has a **hot-summer mediterranean (Csa)** climate that is hotter and drier than the rest of the region.

 ###### Beynsfal Plateau
 | |~Spring~|~Summer~|~Fall~|~Winter~|